Rakeela/dragora-notes/math130.md

 The first classroom session coursework appears to be starting with teaching how to navigate the class website, which is good.
 I'm having a little trouble understanding the teacher's accent, and I'm still trying to figure out how to parallelize notetaking with paying attention to a real-time class session.
 Looking at the first homework assignment (which I'm not currently doing), it looks like there'll be a substantial self-direction factor in resolving these problems in a timely manner.
 I'm going to have to study the textbook on my own.

-I'm glad to see something is different this semester from my prior semesters.
+I'm glad to see a positive difference in this semester vs my prior semesters with this college.
 I don't remember seeing fully filled-out class schedules in prior semesters, yet these classes have posted a great deal of work ahead.
+I think this may be frictional, and the quality of online education has likely been rising lately.

+One factor that's stressful about this semester is that two of my three classes have given me the impression that they'll be on strict deadlines only.
+That shouldn't ordinarily be a problem, but my schedule still breaks down occasionally despite medical assistance.
+I can only hope my health will let me complete my coursework.
+It would have been a foolish gamble a few years ago (when my schedule was 2/3rds wrong), but it's worth trying now (when my schedule is more like 13/100ths wrong).

 Back to [[college-notes]]